NataliiaBor1/starglApp/README.md

 Child users can log in by given from parent username and password, see the list of their own tasks with title of task, its description, start/due dates and status (STARTED or DONE).
 Child users also have achievement board on their personal profile page with amount of "earned" stars.

+Technologies and software for this project

+Spring Boot
+Bootstrap
+HTML, CSS
+Github
+Postman
+IntelliJ IDEA

+Show your support
+Please ⭐️ this repository if you like this project!